 The ACRL Framework for Information Literacy for Higher Education defines the following threshold concepts as key for becoming information literate.

 Our library instruction pedagogy is based on these foundations.

-There are a number of ways we can work with you and your students, whether they’re learning remotely or on campus.
+There are a number of ways we can work with you and your students.

 The best time for a library instruction session is when you can realistically expect your students to begin work on their projects or papers.
 This may be when they are identifying their topics, often a difficult challenge for them, or when they are beginning to locate useful sources.